Canine Distemper Virus and Tigers

 Working to understand and mitigate a new threat to tiger conservation

 Canine distemper virus (CDV) has a near global distribution, with infections causing high mortality in domestic dogs and many species of wild carnivores.
 Since 2003, a series of fatal cases have been diagnosed in Amur tigers in the Russian Far East, raising concerns of a new threat to tiger conservation.
-Across Asia there are now fewer than 3,500 tigers left in the wild, and the species is classified as endangered by the International Union for the Conservation of Nature.
+According to the International Union for the Conservation of Nature, there are between 3,726 and 5,578 wild tigers (not including cubs) across ten range countries, and the species is classified as endangered.
 Combined threats of habitat destruction and hunting of tigers and their prey have driven the species back to just 7% of its former range, with breeding populations now lost from five of the 13 countries where tigers occurred a decade ago.
 These smaller and increasingly isolated populations are less able to withstand outbreaks of diseases like distemper.
-Our population viability analyses having estimated that a population of 25 tigers is 65% more likely to decline to extinction in the next 50 years in the presence of CDV.
+Our population viability analyses estimated that a population of 25 tigers is 65% more likely to decline to extinction in the next 50 years in the presence of CDV.
 We are working with partners across the tiger’s range to understand the threat that CDV represents for tigers in diverse ecosystems, and to gain the epidemiological understanding required to design proportional and locally appropriate management strategies.

-With fewer than 3,500 individuals remaining, the tiger is the most endangered of the world’s big cats.
+With between 3,726 and 5,578 adult individuals remaining, the tiger is the most endangered of the world’s big cats.

 Tigers are thought to contract CDV through direct contact with infected animals, such as when eating other carnivores or during infrequent contact with other tigers.
 The virus initially causes respiratory and gastrointestinal disease, but can progress to infect the central nervous system leading to behavioral signs, such as loss of fear and a lack of normal aggressive responses.
 Neurological cases in wild tigers are invariably fatal.
 Infections with CDV are short lasting, and animals either die or recover and develop an immunity that can last for the remainder of their lives.
 Because of this, rare species like tigers are unable to maintain infections on their own, with virus spilling into the tiger population from more abundant susceptible hosts like domestic dogs or more common species of wild carnivores that comprise a permanent reservoir of infection.